m-talbi/movies-app/README.md

 # 📖 Series Guide Application <a name="about-project"></a>

 **Series Guide Application** is a small application that displays some of the popular shows in the world.
-It also allows users to share their comments and feedback about their favored shows and give a thumbs up thanks to the external Involvment and TVMaze API services.
+It also allows users to share their comments and feedback about their favored shows and give a thumbs up thanks to the external Involvement and TVMaze API services.

 ## Assessment links